hulufei/t/README.md

 Every task started, followed by a pomodoro.

-Press `Ctrl+C` during a pomodoro is an interruption, you can choose a interrupted reason, or input a reason directly, the reason will be loaded next time.
-Once press `Ctrl+C` will save the task, press one more time to exist.
+Press `Ctrl+C` during a pomodoro is an interruption, you can choose an interrupted reason, or input a reason directly, the reason will be loaded next time.
+Once press `Ctrl+C` will save the task, press once more to exist.

 ## Usage